PHOTOGRAPHY TUTORIALS & TIPS

 I wouldn't necessarily call this a really successful photo but the story of the making is quite interesting.
 It was shot for a competition that the manufacturers of Quorum ran when they first launched the product in the UK.

 Setting up and taking this photo took the best part of a week.
-Having decided that I wanted the bottle to 'float' on water and be lit from underneath, the first thing I had to do was to cut a hole in an old print developing tray and stick a piece of transparent perspex in the hole with putty.
+Having decided that I wanted the bottle to 'float' on water and be lit from underneath, the first thing I had to do was to cut a hole in an old plastic tray and stick a piece of transparent perspex in the hole with putty.
 The hole had to be just behind the bottle so that no light came up in front of it.
 Then I put a flash light under the makeshift table and another over the top.
 I painted the tray black and used black plasticine to support the bottle.

 To get the light to spread smoothly on the back of the bottle I stuck tracing paper on it.
 This was the first real problem because as soon as I made waves in the water the tracing paper would get wet and make a horrible smudge on the back of the bottle.
 Making the paper shorter was no good because then you could see the edge.
 So the paper had to be exactly, to the millimeter, the right height.